 \subsection{Practical takeaways}

-We spent considerable effort in this literature review and previously we have performed primary studies on time pressure and arousal detection.
-We want to conclude this paper by providing a practitioner-oriented summary with key takeaways.
+We have performed many primary studies ourselves on performance under time pressure and arousal detection (e.g., ~\cite{mantyla2013more, kuutila2018using}).
+After spending considerable effort on systematically familiarizing ourselves with related literature, we want to conclude this paper by providing a practitioner-oriented summary with key takeaways.

-Time pressure is common in the software industry.
-Time pressure is caused by things like commercial pressures, company culture, and errors in software effort estimation, see Section \ref{sec:causes}.
-Time pressure has positive and negative outcomes.
-On the positive side, efficiency is increased, and the sense of urgency time pressure creates focuses on software development on the essential product features.
-On the negative side, the quality of the outcome is reduced, tunnel vision sets in, and opportunities for improving the software product and process are missed due to a lack of time.
-See Section \ref{sec:TCQS} and Table ~\ref{tab:descriptives} for details.
-The question, thus becomes, can a software project achieve the best of both worlds (increased efficiency and urgency) while avoiding reduced quality and finding time to make important improvements in the software development process and product.
-The answer is yes and no. No, in a sense that the best of both worlds cannot be achieved simultaneously.
-However, it is possible for a project to have periods of time pressure and periods of buffer and reflection time, in which the former provides efficiency while the latter ensures the quality of the product and process.
-This is something that skillful software engineers and managers should practice.
+Time pressure is common in the software industry, and it can be caused by commercial pressure, company culture, or errors in effort estimation (see Section~\ref{sec:causes}).
+Time pressure can have both positive and negative outcomes.
+On the positive side, it increases efficiency in the short term: the sense of urgency that time pressure creates provides focus on the basic product requirements.
+On the negative side, the lack of time reduces the quality of the outcome, leads to tunnel vision, and limits opportunities for improving the software product and process.
+See Section~\ref{sec:TCQS} and Table~\ref{tab:descriptives} for details.

+The question thus becomes: ``can a software project achieve the best of both worlds: increased efficiency and urgency while avoiding reduced quality?"
+The answer is yes and no. No, in the sense that the best of both worlds cannot be achieved simultaneously.
+With heavy time pressure, it is difficult to find the time to make important improvements to the product during the software development process.
+However, it is possible for a project to have periods of time pressure and periods of buffer and reflection time, in which the former provides efficiency while the latter ensures a high quality of the product and process.
+This is a balance that skillful software engineers and managers should aim to achieve.